History and Development

 The growers loved the easy, evenly-spreading pellets, were impressed we’d removed the weeds, and pumped about the eradication of diseases.
 But guess what… they found it hard to accept that 1 tonne of ours was better than 9 tonnes of theirs – 9 tonnes had to be better because it was… more.
 Their logic was based on the premise that putting more organic material in the soil must mean there’s more organic matter in the soil.
 It seems reasonable, except… it’s just not accurate.

 In one test, we spread 1 tonne of our composted and pelleted chicken manure over a hectare of land (3000 tonnes of topsoil), and did the same with 9 tonnes of their raw chicken poo on a different hectare of land.
 Neither made a poo-load of difference to the initial organic carbon levels.
 Ours added 0.0001% to the topsoil and theirs added 0.001% (in line with the discrepancy in volume).
 However, after a year, our organic matter readings had increased by 0.5 percentage points, whereas theirs had remained essentially the same.
-This proved to us that the quantity of material applied makes virtually no difference to the organic matter content of soil.
-Rather, it’s the ability of the material to act as a catalyst in generating higher levels of organic matter – facilitating the natural breakdown of organic materials and minerals, and increasing the potential of available organic materials (like enhanced root growth) which provide the bulk of organic matter and nutrients found in soil.
+This proved to us that the quantity of material applied makes virtually no difference to the organic matter content of the soil.
+Rather, it’s the ability of the material to act as a catalyst in generating higher levels of organic matter – facilitating the natural breakdown of organic materials and minerals and increasing the potential of available organic materials (like enhanced root growth) which provide the bulk of organic matter and nutrients found in soil.

 So, anyway, we persisted, informed and educated.
 In the end, the proof was in the pellets.
 Neutrog had established itself, and products like Rapid Raiser and Bounce Back became very popular.